-Presently we now have 13 people in our Club on Rebreathers.
+At the time of writing we now have 13 people in our Club on Rebreathers.
 Members within our Club are curious about these machines and want to know more about how they operate, costs, types, advantages & disadvantages.
-With this thought in mind, I wrote this article in order that they can be pointed in the right direction.
+With this thought in mind, I have written this article in order that they can be pointed in the right direction.
 I have tried to keep it simple.

 From that time, scuba divers have embraced this system of recreational diving.
 This system of diving employs the use of a compressed gas supply and a demand regulator from which the diver breathes.
 The exhaust gas is discarded in the form of bubbles with each breath, hence the term “open-circuit”.